What is a bankruptcy?

 Will my employer and landlord find out about my bankruptcy?

 Bankruptcy petitions are public records.
 However, under normal circumstances, unless your employer or landlord is a creditor, it will not know you filed a bankruptcy petition.
 If your employer or landlord is a creditor is must be listed as a creditor on the schedules and receive notice of the bankruptcy proceeding.
-In some states, chapter 13 debtors are required to make payments through the wage garnishment and their employer will learn about the bankruptcy.

 Can my employer fire me for filing bankruptcy?